 Alliance program sites are working with regional and community partners to develop and implement comprehensive patient-centered interventions and quality improvement programs in the United States.
 Following our stated goal of disseminating key findings and lessons learned to promote best practices in patient-centered cancer care, we have included here a collection of peer-reviewed publications and other dissemination opportunities.

-If you would like to learn even more about our interventions, make sure to head over to the resources page, which contains links to our latest publications and a collection of our video explainers and webinar recordings.
+For more information, make sure to head over to the resources page, which contains links to other publications and a collection of our video explainers and webinar recordings.

 Are you looking for a specific site?

 You can skip to your preferred section by clicking on the links below:

 - The Georgia Cancer Center for Excellence at Grady Health System